kimf/WorkoutR-rails/README.md

 # TODO

+If another workout than planned was completed, should we add it, and somehow mark the other ones as "skipped"?
+To be able to say X amount of planned was completed, and Y extra Make distinction to "skipped because of other workout" and "skipped because of illnes/lazyness/sickness" To mark one as skipped, reason has to be given!

+## Notes:

+- 10 Jan
+  Plan = Running 60 mins Intervals + 20 min Strength
+  Actual = 45 min Skiing in Rudan with Bolle and Daniel

 * Activity syncing

-  * If strava activity not pairable - send push with link to page to either add it as a new unplanned/extra/rescheduled workout-
+  - If strava activity not pairable - send push with link to page to either add it as a new unplanned/extra/rescheduled workout-
-  * Create this page!
+  - Create this page!
     If rescheduled, move the planned workout and mark it as rescheduled

-* Each sunday, check for workouts that haven't been completed and send push with link to mark them as skipped, with a reason for why.
+  - Each sunday, check for workouts that haven't been completed and send push with link to mark them as skipped, with a reason for why.

 * Kalender
   Blandning mellan Garmin/Runkeeper/Runtastic/Strava/Trainingpeaks

-  * Göra schema via dra/släpp samt "snabbinmatning"
+  - Göra schema via dra/släpp samt "snabbinmatning"
-  * Modal som tvingar en att svara på varför man inte gjort något som skulle ha gjorts / eller ladda upp tcx fil
+  - Modal som tvingar en att svara på varför man inte gjort något som skulle ha gjorts / eller ladda upp tcx fil

 - Importera tcx-filer, beräkna TSS och andra roliga saker kolla på https://github.com/kimf/stravistix